AOEsports/logtime-ws-client/README.md

-# Host for the LogTime WS Project
+# User Client for the LogTime WS Project

 This program should be ran by the Lobby Owner.
 It will create a server that will listen for connections from the client.
 The client will send their log files to the server, which will then be saved to a file on the server.